 Use the bright light of scrutiny to help mid-level talent identify their performance blind spots, and then to support them in addressing those blind spots.
-By paying attention to employees and their work, you tell them they are important and their work is important.
-Plus, you’re providing natural development opportunities that are an investment for both the employer and the employee.
+By paying attention to employees and their work, managers communicate to direct reports they are important and their work is important.
+Plus, you are providing natural development opportunities that are an investment for both you and the employee.

 When great or good employees start to lose interest in a job, or develop negative feelings for an organization, too often it is because they’ve begun struggling with their work.
 This could be for any number of reasons, whether they are having difficulty mastering a new skill or lacking proper direction and guidance from their superiors.

-People feel much better about a job when they feel they are winning as opposed to losing.
-The problem is that you cannot make them feel that they are winning just by telling them they are.
+People feel much better about a job when they are winning as opposed to losing.
+The problem is that you cannot make them feel they are winning just by telling them they are.